Courseiva

 AnswerB

-T3 instances are burstable and cost-effective for moderate workloads.
+T3 instances are burstable and cost-effective for workloads with moderate CPU usage, reducing licensing costs.

 Why this answer

-Option D is wrong because I3 instances are storage-optimized and not cost-effective.
+Option D (I3) is storage-optimized and not cost-effective for this scenario.

 MCQmedium